frans-fuerst/fs_inspect/README.md

 fs_inspect aims at answering the following questions:

-* is there anything in a given directory without a recent backup?
+* are there any files in a given directory without a recent backup?
 * are there doublettes of a given file or a number of files apart from intended backups?
-* do two given folders have the same content?
+* do two given folders have the same content? (independently from directory structure)
 * are there files with same content but different names?
 * are there files with same names but different content?